MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-exacquirepushlockexclusive.md

 ## -description

-Acquire a slim readers/writer lock (SRWLock) exclusively.
+Acquires the given push lock for exclusive access by the calling thread.

 ## -parameters

 ### -param Lock
 Opaque push lock pointer.
-This pointer must have been initialized by a previous call to FltInitializePushLock.
+This pointer must have been initialized by a previous call to [**FltInitializePushLock**](nf-wdm-exinitializepushlock.md).

 ## -remarks
+The caller is required call KeEnter/LeaveCriticalRegion before calling FltAcquirePushLockExclusive.

 ## -see-also